maoschanz/emoji-selector-for-gnome/README.md

 ## About fonts

-It will be less ugly if you have the « [Twitter Color Emoji](https://github.com/eosrei/twemoji-color-font/releases) » font, or the « [EmojiOne Color](https://github.com/emojione/emojione) » font installed on your system.
-These fonts are on github.
+It will be less ugly if you have the « [Twitter Color Emoji](https://github.com/eosrei/twemoji-color-font/releases) » font, the « Noto Emoji » font, or the « JoyPixels Color » font installed on your system.

-**Arch Linux** users can install [ttf-emojione from **AUR**](https://aur.archlinux.org/packages/ttf-emojione/).

 Color emojis depends on the system you're using (GNOME > 3.26 is recommended).